17 Top-Rated Attractions & Things to Do in Bar Harbor, ME

 Insider's tip: Unless you're willing to wait on the island for the next low tide, remember to plan your trip back in time.
 And pack a cell phone in case you get stuck.

 Built to celebrate the Wabanki people, the original Abbe Museum (named Sieur de Monts Spring) opened its doors in 1928.
 Still located at the side of a trail within Acadia National Park, the museum features interesting and interactive exhibits and educational programs that showcase the art, history, and culture of the area's native people.

 The museum's second, more contemporary location was opened in 2013 in downtown Bar Harbor.
 This more dynamic locale is much larger than the original building and features multiple special events and workshops devoted to honoring the Wabakani's culture.
 They even offer archeology classes.
-This downtown locale is open year-round, unlike its smaller counterpart, which closes from October to May.
+Both locations close in the low season, from October to May.

 Insider's Tip: Don't miss the Indian Market, which is held over one weekend in mid-May.
 You'll find custom jewelry, delectable foods, and fantastic pieces of art for sale.
 July plays host to the museum's Native American Festival, which showcases more native art, music, and food.

 Sieur de Monts Spring: